-Iconic and rare 'Mischievous' chair by Sergio Rodrigues was designed in Brazil in 1957.
+Iconic and rare 'Mischievous' chair & ottoman by Sergio Rodrigues was designed in Brazil in 1957.
 It is the ultimate in Brazilian design.
 Made of solid rosewood and leather, the straps and rosewood pegs hold the supremely slouchy leather cushion in place.
 This is over-the-top Brazilian modern luxury.
 Robust and extremely comfortable.
 We will be restoring the wood and leaving the leather with its fabulous patina.
 The ottoman is not yet pictured but is part of the set.

 About the Designer: